-We always need new crews to ensure that the oldest regatta in the country can survive.
+We always need new crews to ensure that one of the oldest Regattas in the country can survive.

 We currently invite entries for crews from pubs, clubs and port workers amongst others.
 We also hold mixed and veteran races.
 This year we are hoping to attract people from all walks of life who just want to have a good time and can keep fit too!
 We can alter our programme to insert races for any new categories.
 So if you are in say, the retail trade, this could be a new race – you could find yourselves racing against your retail market competitors!

-The races take place at Gravesend, on the Thames, in tidal conditions.
-The skiffs are four oared and coxed, with the sculls being 13ft spoon blades rowed singly.
+The rowing training and races take place at Gravesend, on the Thames, in tidal conditions.
+The boats are four oared and coxed, fibre glass Clayton skiffs, with the sculls being 13ft spoon blades rowed singly.
 The seats are fixed.
 Typical courses are approximately 1 mile in length, racing past the promenade, incorporating a buoy turn, and returning to the starting position.
 Races are held for men, ladies and mixed crews and will include novice races (possibly with shorter courses) for those new to the sport.
-Trophies are presented to the winning crews at our annual presentation.

 For further information or if you have any queries please contact Ian 01474 535022.